marionrouault/RouaultWillFlemingDolan/README.md

 # Rouault Will Fleming Dolan
 This repository contains analysis code and group level data associated with the following paper:

-Rouault M.*, Will G.J.*, Fleming S.M. and Dolan R.J.
+Rouault M., Will, G.J, Fleming S.M. and Dolan R.J.
 (2022) Self-esteem and the formation of self-performance estimates in emerging adulthood.
-Translational Psychiatry (* equal contribution)
+Translational Psychiatry (co-first authors)

 Script and data files are included in the repository to enable replication of the main analyses reported in the paper.